DevMountain/ecommerce-part-three/README.md

 Create the Order model with the schema and export it.

-Create a schema for cards.
+Create a schema for carts.
 Add whatever fields you feel it might need.
 Remember, carts will have one relationship: a reference to products.

 Once you've created your schema, export it (NOT as a model).
 Then go to your User model and use the cart schema for the User's cart field.